 "The family of Hindley, then Hindele, held lands here as early as the reign of Henry II.: in the eighth of Richard II., Robert, of this family, married Emma, one of the heiresses of Pemberton; and the Hindleys were living at the Hall in 1613."

 Early History of the Hindlie family

 This web page shows only a small excerpt of our Hindlie research.
-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hindlie History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hindlie History in all our PDF Extended History products and printed products wherever possible.

 Hindlie Spelling Variations

 Hindlie has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Hindlie have been found, including Hindley, Hindeley, Hindle, Hyndley and others.

 Early Notables of the Hindlie family (pre 1700)